-As with other Apple Pay cards, users can suspend or remove Suica cards by:
+As with other Apple Pay cards, users can suspend or remove transit cards by:

 - Erasing the device remotely with Find My iPhone

-- Enabling Lost Mode with Find My iPhone
+- · Enabling Lost Mode with Find My iPhone

-- MDM remote wipe operations
+- Mobile device management (MDM) remote wipe command

 - Removing all cards from their Apple ID account page

-- · Removing all cards from iCloud.com
+- Removing all cards from iCloud.com

 - · Removing all cards from Wallet

+- · Removing the card in the issuer's app

-Apple Pay Servers notify the transit operator to disable those Suica cards.
-If their device is offline when they try to erase it, their Suica cards might still be available for use at some terminals until 12:01 AM JST the following day.
+Apple Pay Servers notify the transit operator to suspend or disable those cards.
+For Suica cards, if users' devices are offline when they try to erase them, their Suica cards might still be available for use at some terminals until 12:01 a.m.
+JST the following day.
+If the users' device is offline, transit cards in China continue to be available for use.

-If users remove their Suica cards, the balance is recoverable.
-They can add them back to a device signed in with the same Apple ID after 5:00 AM JST the following day.
+If users remove their transit cards, the balance is recoverable by adding them back to a device signed in with the same Apple ID.